zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Academic Employment Experiences:
 ======
+**The Hong Kong Polytechnic University**

+Research Assistant Professor in Department of Computing

 **The University of Hong Kong**

-Research Associate in Department of Computer Science
+Postdoctoral Researcher in Department of Computer Science

 1) Optimization for distributed deep learning system.